What do our denominational campaign groups do?

-Click below to see what your church’s view on MRI is and see what church activists are doing.
+Click below to see what your Church’s view on morally responsible investment in Israel/Palestine is, and see what our Church activists are doing to challenge this.

 Responsibility for decision making in the URC rests fundamentally with the congregations.
 The general approach is bottom up.
 This is now reflected in the principle of decisions by consensus and, if possible, unanimity.
 Therefore, concerns raised at a national level are unlikely to be resolved quickly and much time is taken in keeping as many churches and members as possible in agreement.
 This applies to issues on investment and social action as well as theology.

 Decisions, including those concerning investment, are made at three levels, which also reflect the levels at which financial resources are held.
 These are